Insights from Kirill Potekhin, CPO at Adapty, shared on the Podlodka podcast.

 The bottom line

-Small improvements compound.
-A 2% lift this quarter, 3% next quarter, 5% from localization – these stack on top of each other and touch every user who installs your app.
+The apps that win treat onboarding the way they treat paid acquisition: something that demands continuous investment, rigorous testing, and relentless iteration.
+A 2% lift this quarter, 3% next quarter, 30% from localization — these compound and touch every user who installs your app.